LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Cross Join
 Key ideas
-Cross Join generates the Cartesian product of two tables.
+1. Cross Join generates the Cartesian product of two tables.
-Cross Join does not require a join condition, as it combines all rows from the first table with all rows from the second table.
+2. Cross Join does not require a join condition, as it combines all rows from the first table with all rows from the second table.

-Cross Join
 Cross Join, also known as Cartesian product, combines each row from the first table with each row from the second table, generating a result set that is the Cartesian product of both tables.
 It is useful when you want to combine all rows from one table with all rows from another table.
 The syntax of Cross Join is as follows: